The Fed (newspaper): 2004

 In February 2004, The Fed published a cartoon from the ongoing series "Whacky Fun Whitey" entitled "Blacky Fun Whitey."
 Columbia was already experiencing racial tensions on campus, after the Conservative Club authorized an "Affirmative Action Bake Sale" where items were sold at various prices depending on a person's race, gender, or political affiliation.
 Many took the cartoon to be demeaning to African-Americans and the concept of Black History Month, and coming after the events of the previous weeks, it was the last straw.
 Students formed groups calling for immediate action and multicultural awareness, alleging an insidious culture of discrimination was growing from ignorance at Columbia.

 Readership began to decline over the next two years, with many deserting for publications such as the Blue and White.
 The paper was criticized for a lack of content and its increasingly dated design.

 2006–2014

 The 2006–2007 academic year marked The Fed's 21st anniversary.
 It opened with a new layout design and included non-fictional material.
 Interviews with subjects such as Jon Voight, Don Imus and Steve Wozniak resulted in positive responses.
 Stand-alone comics such as the "Prez-Bo" also turned heads, and a large recruitment effort brought a bumper crop of new artists – making projects such as 22.2's full-page collaborative cover illustration possible.
 The humor content also steadily improved, with new articles emphasizing topical subjects such as the 2008 election.
-Readership was still estimated to be lower than the 1999–2001 era, but for the first time seemed to be trending upwards.

-2015–2021

-The year of 2015 marked a new era for The Fed.
-The content of the newspaper shifted directions, becoming more professionally and artfully satirical with an emphasis on punch-up humor.
-A new website was launched in the fall of 2015.
-Gaining widespread popularity, the paper received an influx of writers and editors in 2016.
-In 2020, The Fed made a significant push to publish online content daily.

-2022–Present

-Today, the paper has a strong online and social media presence on Columbia’s campus, as one of several papers to regularly publish in print.
-The Fed currently boasts 75+ student writers, artists, and editors.